Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

 Finally, we present two examples of harbor solutions with larger electric charges.
-In Fig.\ref{fig:tight}(a) we plot profile functions for electric field and electric charge density for solutions with $(\omega_1,\omega_2)=(3.0,3.0)$, $\alpha_0=1.0$ and $(q^{(1)},q^{(2)})=(1.0,-1.245)$.
-The Q-ball peak becomes larger than that for non gauged case with $\omega_1=3.0$.
-The gauged Q-ball can be approximated with non-gauged one having $\widetilde \omega_1=2.0$.
-Similarly, the gauged Q-shell peak approximates the non-gauged one, which is parametrized by $\widetilde \omega_2\approx 4.04$ (for $A_t(R_2^{\rm (in)})=0.83$.
-The Q-ball external radius in this example is significantly closer to the Q-shell internal radius than in the first example shown in Fig.\ref{zeroCP3CP23}.
-In this example, the electric charges of Q-ball and Q-shell are $\bar Q_1=-\bar Q_2=5.39$.
-If the charges are increased further, the Q-ball and Q-shell supports will partially overlap.
+In Fig.\ref{fig:tight}(a) we plot profile functions for the electric field and electric charge density for solutions with $(\omega_1,\omega_2)=(3.0,3.0)$, $\alpha_0=1.0$ and $(q^{(1)},q^{(2)})=(1.0,-1.245)$.
+The $Q$-ball peak becomes larger than that for nongauged case with $\omega_1=3.0$.
+The gauged $Q$-ball can be approximated with nongauged one having $\widetilde \omega_1=2.0$.
+Similarly, the gauged $Q$-shell peak approximates the nongauged one, which is parametrized by $\widetilde \omega_2\approx 4.04$ (for $A_t(R_2^{\rm (in)})=0.83$.
+The $Q$-ball external radius in this example is significantly closer to the $Q$-shell internal radius than in the first example shown in Fig.\ref{zeroCP3CP23}.
+In this example, the electric charges of $Q$-ball and $Q$-shell are $\bar Q_1=-\bar Q_2=5.39$.
+If the charges are increased further, the $Q$-ball and $Q$-shell supports will partially overlap.